-Marketable equity securities - We also account for the shares we hold in HBL and AgeX as marketable equity securities, carried at fair market value on our consolidated balance sheets.
-For the three months ended March 31, 2020, Lineage recorded a realized gain of \$0.2 million due to sales of AgeX shares in the period.
-For the three months ended March 31, 2019, there were no sales of HBL or AgeX shares.
+Marketable equity securities - We also account for the shares we held in Hadasit Bio-Holdings ("HBL") and AgeX as of September 30, 2020 as marketable equity securities, carried at fair market value on our consolidated balance sheets.
+For the three and nine months ended September 30, 2020, Lineage recorded realized gains of \$0.1 million and \$0.7 million, respectively, due to sales of AgeX shares in the period.
+Sales of HBL securities were negligible.
+For the three and nine months ended September 30, 2019, Lineage recorded a realized gain of \$2.0 million due to sales of HBL and AgeX shares in the period.